openjournals/jose-old/README.md

  ### What do you mean by "open-source educational materials"?

- "Open-source" implies that there are source files that are converted and rendered into a final learner-presentable form of the content.
+ "Open-source" implies that there are source files that are converted and rendered into a final learner-presentable form.
 Examples include Jupyter notebooks or plaintext/markup language documents like LaTeX, Markdown, ReStructuredText, AsciiDoc, and R Markdown.
-These documents should embody both course/lesson content and associated instructor notes.
+These documents should contain the lesson content and be designed to be reusable by other instructors.
 Lastly, the course content should make use of computation for learning with embedded or associated code snippets/programs.

  We do **not** mean openly available slides, lecture notes, or YouTube videos, though these may be acceptable as supplementary materials.
 In addition, course syllabi by themselves are not suitable for submission ([*Syllabus*](http://syllabusjournal.org/) may be more appropriate).

  tl;dr: your course or lesson content must contain or use code to teach.
 We are not focused exclusively on learning to code, but coding to learn.

- ### What do you mean by "educational software tools"?
+ ### What do you mean by "open-source educational software tools"?

  Open-source software that serves as educational technology; examples include (but are not limited to) alternatives to learning management systems, autograders, cloud systems for lesson delivery, student collaboration tools.
 For these tools, peer review will follow a similar process as [JOSS](http://joss.theoj.org/about#reviewer_guidelines).